-- a) There are six components of the academic budget, i.e. the individual budgets of each one of the University Schools (i.e. the Ioannis Gregoriou School of Business Administration, the School of Sciences, the School of Humanities, Social and Education Sciences, the School of Medicine and the School of Law), the budget of each one of the University Units (i.e. Distance Education Unit), the budget of the Library, and the budget of the Office of the Rector and the Vice Rector(s). - Department to the Dean's Office of each of the University Schools, to the Head Librarian's Office, and to the Office of the Rector, for completion.
+- a) There are six components of the academic budget, i.e. the individual budgets of each one of the University Schools (i.e. the Ioannis Gregoriou School of Business Administration, the School of Sciences, the School of Humanities, Social and Education Sciences, the School of Medicine and the School of Law), the budget of each one of the University Units (i.e. Distance Education Unit), the budget of the Library, and the budget of the Office of the Rector and the Vice Rector(s). - b) A Budget Template is sent at the beginning of September by the Finance Department to the Dean's Office of each of the University Schools, to the Head Librarian's Office, and to the Office of the Rector, for completion.
 The Budget Template covers all aspects relating to Academic Financial requirements, e.g. staffing requests, Faculty Development (Seminars, Conferences, etc.), academic and social events, traveling and other academic/educational requirements, Stationery, and other expenditure. - c) The Budget Templates are completed by the Dean's Office of each School in conjunction with Chairpersons of Departments, faculty and staff members, by the Office of the Head Librarian under the supervision of the Vice-Rector(s), and by the Office of the Rector.